 This ANPRM also seeks comments on an issue concerning the participation of businesses majority-owned by venture capital companies in the SBIR Program.
 Under SBA's affiliation regulations, a business concern that is majority-owned by a company must include the size of the company and all of its affiliates in determining small business status for the SBIR Program and for most other programs.
 SBA seeks public comments on whether it should provide an exclusion from affiliation with venture capital companies in determining small business eligibility for the SBIR Program, assuming such companies met the other eligibility criteria for the program.

 Approaches to simplification of size standards.
-As discussed above, SBA proposed to restructure its size standards as a way to simplify and make them easier to use.
+As discussed above, SBA proposed to restructure its size standards as a way to simplify and make Start Printed Page 70198them easier to use.
 The March 19, 2004, proposal would have accomplished this by primarily modifying the structure of size standards.
 Many of the comments agreed with this approach.
 However, many other comments contended that the current structure is not complicated or difficult to understand, and that the proposal would in fact make size standards more complicated.

 Over the years, SBA's size standards on occasion have been criticized as being difficult to understand.
 Many of these complaints relate to issues regarding the application of size standards, not to the size standards themselves.
 This ANPRM provides the public with an opportunity to advise SBA on what areas of size standards make them complicated or difficult to use or understand.
 SBA's March 19, 2004, proposal to simplify the structure of size standard is an approach to address one aspect of size standards.
 SBA is interested in whether this approach achieves simplification or if other approaches should be examined that address other aspects of size standards.
 Comments on this issue should explain how a particular aspect of size standards is complicated, and what modifications could be made to improve upon existing policies.
 The comments should also describe the benefits to small businesses and the users of size standards if such modifications were adopted.